denten-books/plain-text/sample.md

 of inscription.
 The very invention of word processing thus corresponds to the decline of text into ephemera.
 What was visible through a hole punch on ticker tape, was now submerged into tape.
-The tape no longer afforded human legibility nor unaided comprehension.
+The tape no longer afforded human legibility nor comprehension.
 Encoding used by MT/ST retained the familiar (from the earlier sections) underlying structure (7-bit encoding, in this case) which, on tape, ceased to be recoverable by the naked eye.
 The inscription lay literally beyond (human) sense.
 Lacking the perceptual apparatus to perceive